header-banner-garam-masala.jpg

 The main spices that are commonly used in Garam masala are coriander seeds, black cumin seeds, green cardamoms, cloves, cinnamon and pepper.
 Additionally, aromatic spices such as nutmeg, star anise and mace are sometimes blended in, depending on the taste you prefer.

 There are a few commonly known Garam masala mixtures—notably Kashmiri Garam masala and Punjabi Garam masala, which are used in a variety of dishes in India.
-There are even several twists of these Garam masalas among Kashmirian and Punjabi styles.
+There are even several twists to these Garam masalas in Kashmirian and Punjabi styles.
 Here are two prominent blends and how to make them:

 Kashmiri Garam Masala Blend6